fpagliughi/rust-industrial-io/README.md

      - `Context::try_release_inner()` attempts to get the inner context out of the context wrapper.
      - `Context::try_deep_clone()` to make a new context around a deep copy of the inner context (and thus a copy of the C lib context).
      - `From<InnerContext> for Context`
-### New in Version 0.4.0

-- [#12](https://github.com/fpagliughi/rust-industrial-io/pull/12) Context construction now takes a `Backend` enumeration type.
-- The `InnerContext` is now public and can be cloned and sent to another thread to create a cloned context in the other thread.
-- [#15](https://github.com/fpagliughi/rust-industrial-io/issues/15) Generic `attr_read()` and `attr_write()` functions for devices, channels, and buffers.
-- [#17](https://github.com/fpagliughi/rust-industrial-io/pull/17) macOS support (for network clients)
-- Buffer attribute read/write functions and iterators moved into the `Buffer` struct.
-- `Buffer` struct now contains a clone of the `Device` from which it was created.
-- `Device` and `Channel` now support `Clone` trait.
-- Updates to the examples for more/different hardware.
-- New `Version` struct which is returned by the library and `Context` version query functions.

 ## The Basics